 RELATED: Duolingo Stories – The COMPLETE Guide – What You Need To Know

-New Duolingo languages for 2022 and beyond
+New Duolingo languages for 2023and beyond

 Prior to Duolingo closing the Incubator, Māori and Tamil were in the early stages of development.
 Māori had been due to launch on February 21, 2021, and Luis von Ahn announced at Duocon 2021 that it would be one of Duolingo’s next 5 languages.